-The Fold runs Samsung’s One UI based on Android 9 Pie and it looks just as you’d expect.
+The Fold runs Samsung’s One UI based on Android 9 Pie (with 10 on the way after launch) and it looks just as you’d expect.
 The multitasking on the tablet screen is decent and intuitive and you can run three windows on the screen at once, even with a fourth floating one should you want.

 This didn’t bug out in our time with the phone but not all apps are supported, and it was quite a controlled demo with units that only had friendly apps installed.
 When we review it fully we would expect to find flaws – there are enough UI issues on Android tablets for this not to be too pessimistic an assumption.